 So, you just realized that you have bad posture.

-We are going to share with you the best posture correction exercises so that you can reclaim your body today.
+After reading this post, you are going to learn the best posture correction exercises you can do to reclaim your body today.

-- The muscles that are stretched and weakened in each of the 4 major postural inefficiencies as well as the muscles that are tight and overly activated
+- The postural muscles that are stretched and weakened in each of the 4 bad postures (as well as the muscles that are tight and overly activated)

 - Stretches and exercises that can help alleviate each of the bad postures

-If you have read Part 2 of this series, then you should have identified which postures you currently have.
+If you have read Part 1: Here’s How To Tell If You Have Bad Posture of this series, then you should have identified which postures you currently have.

-Once you have that, you can quickly refer to the section in this post that discusses the posture in detail.
+Once you know which of these postures you have, you can quickly refer to the section in this post that discusses the posture in detail.

-Each section will show you the best exercises and stretches that you can perform to begin reversing those positions.
+Each section will show you the best exercises and stretches that you can perform to begin reversing the muscle imbalance you may have.

 Lastly, it is also important to be aware of your body position throughout the day.

-Even if you perform the stretches and exercises outlined here, but you continue to remain in poor positions, you will negate the benefits of the treatment.
+Even if you perform the stretches and exercises outlined here, poor posture habits will negate the benefits of the treatment.

-This is why we will also go over quick postural cues that you can use to quickly fix your posture when you notice yourself to be in a poor position.
+This is why we will also go over quick cues that you can use to quickly fix any postural deviations you may have throughout the day.

 If you follow the advice in this article, you will begin to notice an improvement in your posture in as little as 4 weeks.